CodeGrade/orca/docs/grading_queue_spec.md

 The nonce of the reservation is cached for other update functionality.

-## Web Server: Adding a Job for Immediate Grading
+### Web Server: Adding a Job for Immediate Grading

 A professor may want to submit a job for immediate grading in the event they change the original test criteria.

 While it's possible to place a job at the front of the line for a student/team by giving it a priority of 0, jobs may be added afterwards and thus a regrade attempt may be waiting for an arbitrarily long time.
+For this reason, if a non-immediate job already exists, it is replaced with a new immediate job.

 Jobs added to the queue for immediate grading are added to the `Reservations` `ZSet` using its `GradingJobKey` (from the `key` attribute) instead of the team or user ID.
 This allows the job to bypass the `SubmitterInfo` list, ensuring that it cannot be cut in line.